|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Spicy Sichuan eggplant is also known as fish fragrant eggplant which translated into Chinese is Yu Xiang egg plant (Chinese: 魚香茄子).
+Spicy Sichuan eggplant is also known as fish fragrant eggplant which translated into Chinese is Yu Xiang eggplant (Chinese: 魚香茄子).
 Yu means fish in Chinese, Xiang means fragrant/aroma.
 But this dish has nothing to do with fish at all.
-It’s called “fish fragrant/Yu Xiang” because the ingredients for this dish are usuall used when cooking fish but people use it for cooking tofu, eggplant and other dishes.
+It’s called “fish fragrant/Yu Xiang” because the ingredients for this dish are usually used when cooking fish but people use it for cooking tofu, eggplant, and other dishes.

 People who are vegetarian can also cook this dish but just without any mince and use vegetable stock instead of chicken broth and increase the amount of eggplant used.
-You can adjust the amount of chilli and chilli bean sauce if you prefer your food more or less spicy.
+You can adjust the amount of chili and chili bean sauce if you prefer your food more or less spicy.